moonami/moodle-block_cohortcourses/README.md

 ## Purporse

-The purporse of this block is to provide functionality of assigning set of courses to individual system-wide cohorts.
+The purporse of this block is to provide functionality of assigning set of courses to individual cohorts.

 The assignments are stored in the custom table.
 Once configured block will display list of courses assigned to the specific cohort in which currrently